ConstantRobotics-Ltd/VStabiliser/README.md

     /// compensate only A_OFFSET_LIMIT angle.
     A_OFFSET_LIMIT,
     /// Horizontal smoothing coefficient of constant camera movement.
 The range
-    /// of values depends on the specific implementation of the stabilization
+    /// of values depends on the specific implementation of the stabilisation
     /// algorithm.
 Default values [0-1]: 0 - the library will not compensate for
     /// constant camera motion, video will not be stabilized, 1 - no smoothing
     /// of constant camera motion (the library will compensate for the current
     /// picture drift completely without considering constant motion).
     X_FILTER_COEFF,
     /// Vertical smoothing coefficient of constant camera movement.
 The range
-    /// of values depends on the specific implementation of the stabilization
+    /// of values depends on the specific implementation of the stabilisation
     /// algorithm.
 Default values [0-1]: 0 - the library will not compensate for
     /// constant camera motion, video will not be stabilized, 1 - no smoothing
     /// of constant camera motion (the library will compensate for the current
     /// picture drift completely without considering constant motion).
     Y_FILTER_COEFF,
     /// Rotational smoothing coefficient of constant camera movement.
 The range
-    /// of values depends on the specific implementation of the stabilization
+    /// of values depends on the specific implementation of the stabilisation
     /// algorithm.
 Default values [0-1]: 0 - the library will not compensate for
     /// constant camera motion, video will not be stabilized, 1 - no smoothing
     /// of constant camera motion (the library will compensate for the current
     /// picture drift completely without considering constant motion).
     A_FILTER_COEFF,
-    /// Stabilization mode:
+    /// Stabilisation mode:
-    /// 0 - Stabilization off.
+    /// 0 - Stabilisation off.
 The library should just copy input image.
-    /// 1 - Stabilization on.
+    /// 1 - Stabilisation on.
     MODE,
     /// Transparent border mode:
     /// 0 - Not transparent borders (black borders).